DPfaffe/RunTime-ToolKit/README.md

 4. Index of bookmarks set in Marshal

-5. Bookmarks automatically open the session they were taken in so you can review further
+5. Bookmarks automatically open the session so you can review further

 ### Use case - Label and Edit formatting
 In the provided demos on the label tab there are controls missing alignment and the listbox is not wide enough.